HomeDing/homeding.github.io/recipes/ntpclock.md

 ![image](/recipes/ntpclockpanel.png)

+## Setup the Display

+You may need to add a Display Element configuration in `env.json`.
+Here a [DisplaySSD1306 Element] is used but you can also use other displays like [DisplaySH1106 Element] or [DisplaySSD1309 Element].

+## Setup the Time

-The [ntptime element](/elements/ntptime.md) configures the ESP8266 system to use an ntp server on the internet to get the current time.
+The [NTPTime Element] configures the ESP8266 system to use a ntp server from the internet to get the current time.
 This time always returns the greenwich time (GMT).
 A configuration is required to calculate the local time that includes the name of the local timezone and the offset to GMT.
-It there is a "summertime" period, the start and end pf that period can be configured as well.
+If there is a "summertime" period, the start and end of that period can be configured as well.

 The POSIX format for this configuration is explained here: <https://developer.ibm.com/technologies/systems/articles/au-aix-posix/>.